-Usage Rules: AMI_Version is required in the parameter definition files of AMI models which are written in compliance with the IBIS Version 5.1 or later specification(s), but it is not allowed in the parameter definition files of AMI models which are written in compliance with the IBIS Version 5.0 specification.
-When required, this parameter shall be the first parameter defined in the Reserved_Parameters branch of the parameter definition file.
+Usage Rules: AMI_Version is required in the AMI parameter definition files of AMI models which are written in compliance with the IBIS Version 5.1 or later specification(s), but it is not allowed in the AMI parameter definition files of AMI models which are written in compliance with the IBIS Version 5.0 specification.
+When required, this parameter shall be the first parameter defined in the Reserved_Parameters branch of the AMI parameter definition file.

-The value of this parameter shall be “5.1” for AMI models written in compliance with the IBIS Version 5.1 specification and “6.0” for AMI models written in compliance with the IBIS Version 6.0 specification.
+The value of this parameter shall be “5.1” for AMI models written in compliance with the IBIS Version 5.1 specification, “6.0” for AMI models written in compliance with the IBIS Version 6.0 specification, “6.1” for AMI models written in compliance with the IBIS Version 6.1 specification.
 The absence of AMI_Version indicates that the AMI model was written in compliance with the IBIS Version 5.0 specification.

 The version numbers of .ibs files and AMI models do not have to match.
 The EDA tool is expected to execute the AMI model according to the rules of the specification which corresponds to its version number.